 Location: Holiday Park, Germany

-It isn’t especially tall.
-It isn’t especially long.
-It even looks gentle and curving, like a streamer caught in a summer breeze.
-It isn’t until you hop aboard that you start to see how many 360-degree loops you’re really going to endure at unexpected times.
-You’ll be blindsided so many times, the Sky Scream will leave you a little on edge for hours afterward.
+It isn’t especially tall, and it isn’t especially long.
+At first glance, Sky Scream looks gentle and curving, like a streamer caught in a summer breeze.
+However, once you hop aboard and see how many 360-degree loops you’re going to endure at unexpected times, you will understand what makes this ride so terrifying.
+Sky Scream will blindside you so many times; you’ll be a little on edge for hours afterward.

 Location: Six Flags Great Adventure, New Jersey

-456 feet makes Kingda Ka the tallest roller coaster in the world.
-It’s daunting to look at from the ground, and far worse when you hit that long sideways slope that’s going to leave you breathless (and probably a little damp) when it allows gravity to take its wicked due.
+Coming in at a staggering 456 feet, Kingda Ka is the tallest roller coaster in the world.
+It’s daunting to look at from the ground and far worse when you hit that long sideways slope that’s going to leave you breathless (and probably a little damp) when it allows gravity to take its wicked due.
 Far from a one-trick pony, Ka has slopes and slithers that put your pacemaker to the test.

 Location: Lagoon Park, Utah

-The story here isn’t the 208 feet you’ll be raised up before being sent down a 116 concave drop.
-It’s the underground tunnel that goes 20 feet into the Earth that really puts the Cannibal above – or below – the rest.
-Even knowing you’re going to survive, as you plunge toward the underwordly darkness, a little prayer will slide through your lips.
+The story here isn’t the 208 feet you’ll climb before being sent down a 116 feet concave drop.
+However, the underground tunnel burrowing 20 feet into the Earth is what puts the Cannibal above – or below – the rest.
+Even knowing you’re going to survive, as you plunge toward the underworldly darkness, a little prayer will slide through your lips.